 Royal Canadian Mint

-This section lists several articles and numismatics products produced by the Royal Canadian Mint.
+This section lists several articles and numismatics products produced by the Royal Canadian Mint from 2006 to 2012.

 The Royal Canadian Mint is delighted to join the party by issuing a special edition, 99.99 per cent pure silver dollar immortalizing the Calgary Stampede.
 This crafted collector coin is a tribute to a uniquely Canadian tradition, made world-famous for its spectacular celebration of the culture and spirit of the old west.